Teton Saltes: New York Jets

 Saltes went undrafted in the 2021 NFL draft, but signed with the New York Jets as an undrafted free agent.
-He was waived/injured on August 9, 2021, and placed on injured reserve, and released on October 25.
+He was waived/injured on August 9, 2021, and placed on injured reserve.
+Saltes was released by the Jets on October 25.

 Michigan Panthers

 Saltes was selected with the fourth pick of the sixth round by the Michigan Panthers on February 22, 2022, during the 2022 USFL draft.
-He was added to the inactive roster on May 5, 2022, with an illness.
-He was moved to the active roster on May 11.
+He was added to the inactive roster on May 5, with an illness.
+Saltes was moved to the active roster on May 11.

 Arlington Renegades

 The Arlington Renegades selected Saltes in the first round of the 2023 XFL Supplemental Draft on January 1, 2023.
-He was placed on the reserve list by the team on February 24, 2023, and activated on April 25.
-He re-signed with the team on January 29, 2024.
-He was released on March 10, 2024.
+He was placed on the reserve list by the team on February 24, and activated on April 25.

+Saltes re-signed with the team on January 29, 2024.
+He was released by the Renegades on March 10.

 St. Louis Battlehawks

 On March 18, 2024, Saltes signed with the St. Louis Battlehawks of the United Football League (UFL).
-He re-signed with the Battlehawks on August 5, 2024.
-He was released on March 20, 2025.
+He re-signed with the Battlehawks on August 5.
+Saltes was released on March 20, 2025.
 Saltes was re-signed on May 9.

+Orlando Storm

+On January 13, 2026, Saltes was selected by the Orlando Storm in the 2026 UFL Draft.